TortoiseWolfe/rn_Turtorial_Outline/MoshVite.md

 npm run deploy
 ```

-Then, in your GitHub repository’s **Settings → Pages**, set the source to the `gh-pages` branch.
+Then, in your GitHub repo’s **Settings → Pages**, select the `gh-pages` branch as the source.
 Your site will be available at:

 ```
 https://TortoiseWolfe.github.io/steampunk-react-app/